OneIdentity/IdentityManager.PowerBI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

-This is a simple Power BI Custom Connector for [One Identity' Identity Manager](https://www.oneidentity.com/products/identity-manager/).
+This is a Power BI Custom Connector for [One Identity' Identity Manager](https://www.oneidentity.com/products/identity-manager/).

 Historically, there has never been a simple, centralized and widely used reporting solution for customers.
 PowerBI is the first solution to reach into customer organizations, and there is a trend for customers to use PowerBI as their central reporting engine.
 Even though One Identity Manager is based on a SQL Server database and PowerBI provides a SQL Server data source, with the rise of One Identity Manager OnDemand and more customers using SQL Managed Instance in Azure, SQL is not necessarily a protocol that can be used.